An axe should be a valuable part of your long-term preparedness gear.

 But isn’t an axe or hatchet dangerous?

 Yes!
 It can be.
-I am lukewarm about including a hatchet or axe in any survival gear that may end up being used by a beginner.
+I am very lukewarm about including a hatchet or axe in any survival gear that may end up being used by a beginner.
 Axes cut by velocity, and to the untrained user, either a full-size axe or hatchet could be very dangerous.
 Axes and hatchets can bounce, slide or ricochet off wood at odd angles and then an accident is possible.

 In many cases, a saw is the best choice for wood processing.
+But in other instances, an axe is the best tool for the job.
+This one may be what you’ve been looking for.

 Leave a Reply